Magronox/Magronox.github.io/index.md

 I'm an undergraduate student in Electrical Engineering at Sharif University of Technology.

 I am interested in graph analysis, randomized algorithms, data analysis, and information theory.
+I am also interested in theoretical concepts related to machine learning and neural networks.

   <h3>On-going Research:</h3>